olamide-analyst/Villam-chatbot/README.md

-# 🌿 VillamBot – AI Chatbot for Villam Hub
+# 🌿 Vchat – AI Chatbot for Villam Hub

-VillamBot is the AI-powered assistant built for **Villam Hub**, a platform focused on sustainable agriculture and tree planting.
+Vchat is the AI-powered assistant built for **Villam Hub**, a platform focused on sustainable agriculture and tree planting.

 This project uses **LangChain**, **Pinecone**, and **Gemini 2.0 Flash** to deliver relevant answers based only on Villam Hub’s verified data.